 Somehow, in the midst of all the research & phone calls, and my determination to get-the-Christmas-tree-up-or-else….I found time to do something more.

-A couple months before Sadie’s diagnosis, she began writing short poems and prose.
-When she shared them with me, I was reminded of how I also began writing at fourteen, and of how writing had been a way to express my changing emotions and understanding of the world.
+A couple months before Sadie’s diagnosis, they began writing short poems and prose.
+When they shared them with me, I was reminded of how I also began writing at fourteen, and of how writing had been a way to express my changing emotions and understanding of the world.

-I encouraged her and told her that she could be published, and she replied at the time that she would like very much to be published when she grew up.
-And I told her — you don’t have to wait!
+I encouraged Sadie and told them that they could be published, and they replied at the time that they would like very much to be published when they grew up.
+And I told Sadie — you don’t have to wait!
 There are many journals that publish work by kids and teens.

-That day in December as she slept, I edited and submitted her poems to three editors, and soon we were off to St. Jude.
-Sadie understood through my own submission processes that rejections are the norm for writers, and with this in mind she did not expect an acceptance on the first go-round.
+That day in December as they slept, I edited and submitted their poems to three editors, and soon we were off to St. Jude.
+Sadie understood through my own submission processes that rejections are the norm for writers, and with this in mind they did not expect an acceptance on the first go-round.

-In late January, as we sat in the waiting room of Ophthalmology clinic, she got a big surprise.
+In late January, as we sat in the waiting room of Ophthalmology clinic, they got a big surprise.

 One of the three editors replied with those wonderful words that every writer wants to read: